 We got there around 9:00 am and still had a 45 minute wait.
 By the time we had finished our photo session, the line was exponentially longer than it had been when we had arrived.

-ⓘ TIP: There is a guy at the gate who, for a small fee, will snap photos for you using your cellphone.
-He uses a mirror to get the watery reflection that we got in our Instagram shot.
+ⓘ TIP: There is a guy at the gate who, for a small fee, will photograph you using your cellphone.
+He uses a mirror to get the watery reflection that you so often see in Instagram shots.
 It’s a great old photography trick.

 Pura Pasar Agung